Products

 Instructions

 • Place contents of the tub into the rearing box with coloured shredded paper (for ease of viewing the larvae).
-Secure with rubber bands.

 • Place vial of moth eggs into fridge or freezer.

-• Check daily for emergence of small lacewing larvae (usually 2-10 days after arrival.
+• Check daily for emergence of small lacewing larvae (usually 2-10 days after arrival).

 • Return moth eggs to fridge or freezer.

-• If available your lacewing larvae will also love a feed of fresh aphids from your garden.
+• If available, your lacewing larvae will also love a feed of fresh aphids from your garden.

 • The larvae will grow and develop in 3-6 weeks and then disappear into the lucerne chaff as they seek shelter to pupate.